moonbitlang/moonbit-docs/moonbit-tour/tour/chapter2_data_types/lesson4_option/index.md

 # Option

-`Option[Char]` is an enum represents a `Char` value that may or may not be present.
-It is a common way to handle exceptional case.
+`Option[Char]` is an enum that represents a `Char` value that may or may not be present.
+It is a common way to handle exceptional cases.

 - `None` means the value is missing.
 - `Some(e)` is a wrapper that contains the value `e`.